panlab-bioinfo/GPhase/README.md

 # Estimating of the number of contig collapses based on HiFi data and popCNV
-The popCNV_pipeline.sh script estimates the copy number of collapsed contigs collapse based on HiFi data or NGS data using the popCNV software.
+The popCNV_pipeline.sh script estimates the copy number of collapsed contigs collapse based on HiFi data using the popCNV software.
 The file used by popCNV for GPhase input is `collapse_num.txt` : popcnv/06.genes.round.cn.
 For details, see [popCNV](https://github.com/sc-zhang/popCNV)
 ```
 /path/to/GPhase/pipeline/popCNV_pipeline.sh \
 -f asm.fa \